capuanomat/Mini-Quanser-Project/README.md

 Trying to design a mini, 3 degrees-of-freedom control system similar to the Quanser 3 DOF Helicopter model

 ### TO DO:
-- Hardware is mostly ok, need to read up on PID to see how I can make it stabilize at 0 degrees for longer (check video)
+- Show and present final design prototype
-- Add integrater wind up
+- Add code for ROll (additional PID stuff
 - Look into MATLAB
-- Arduino Mini
+- Arduino Mini or Adafruit trinket

 ### DONE:
 - Convert Data from IMU into attitudes and angles